Loop Shaping of Hybrid Motion Control with Contact Transition: Introduction

 \section{Introduction}

-Motion control systems that can come in a well specified or (more importantly) unforseen contact with environmental objects have always been the focus of active research, especially in the field of control and robotics, starting already in the eighties of the last century.
-For instance, dynamics stability issues during contact with stiff environments were recognized and addressed (often in context of industrial robotics), see \cite{an1987dynamic}, when a manipulator in the force control mode comes in touch with a stiff and kinematically constrained environmental object.
-A milestone was the introduction of the concept of impedance control \cite{Hogan85} and later of hybrid impedance control \cite{anderson1988hybrid}, which enabled a deep understanding of the most important (i.e., physically justifiable) interactions and limitations for the controlled impedance--admittance pair of a mechanical motion system in contact with its environment.
-Motion control of an unconstrained manipulation, on the one hand, and force control of a constrained interaction between the manipulator and its environment, on the other hand, became quickly to 'stumbling block', especially in view of controlling \emph{contact transitions}, see e.g. discission with experiments in \cite{hyde1994controlling}.
-For a former brief survey of the force control of manipulators we refer to e.g. \cite{yoshikawa2000force}, while a more recent overview of the force control can be found in the literature like e.g. Springer Handbook of Robotics \cite{villani2016force}.
+Motion control systems that can come into precisely defined or (more importantly) unpredictable contact with objects in the environment have always been the focus of active research, especially in the field of control and robotics, and have done so since the eighties of the last century.
+For instance, the dynamics stability issues during a contact with stiff environments were recognized and addressed (often in context of industrial robotics), see \cite{an1987dynamic}, when a manipulator in the force control mode comes in touch with a stiff and kinematically constrained environmental object.
+A milestone was the introduction of the concept of impedance control \cite{Hogan85} and later of hybrid impedance control \cite{anderson1988hybrid}, which enabled a deep understanding of the most important (i.e., physically justifiable) interactions and constraints for the controlled impedance-admittance pair of a mechanical motion system in contact with its environment.
+Motion control of an unconstrained manipulation, on the one hand, and force control of a constrained interaction between the manipulator and its environment, on the other hand, became quickly to 'stumbling block', especially in view of controlling \emph{contact transitions}, see e.g. discussion with experiments in \cite{hyde1994controlling}.
+For a former compact survey of the force control of manipulators we refer to e.g. to the work \cite{yoshikawa2000force}, while a more recent overview of the force control can be found in the robotic literature like e.g. Springer Handbook of Robotics \cite{villani2016force}.